boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/pivot-grid.md

 This allows you to apply the specified size of the font to the widget title if the `Subtitle Auto Font Size` is disabled.
 The value can range between 10 and 32.

+### Auto Padding

+On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.

+**Padding**

+This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
+Value can be between 0 and 25.

 ### Show Border

-This allows you to toggle the visibility of border surrounding the widget.
+This allows you to toggle the visibility of the border surrounding the widget.

 ### Corner Radius